MayoCalc / Blog / Finance

 Redirect Windfalls

-Tax refunds, bonuses, cash gifts, rebates, and any unexpected money should go straight into your emergency fund until it is fully funded.
+Tax refunds, work bonuses, birthday money, rebate checks.
+Every unexpected dollar goes straight into the emergency fund until it's full.
 The average tax refund is around $3,100.
-That alone gets you well past the $1,000 starter mark and a significant way toward a 3-month fund.
+That single check gets you past the $1,000 starter and well into your 3-month target without changing your daily spending at all.

 Cut One Expensive Habit